nk-on/Planets-fact-site/README.md

 ### The challenge

-Users should be able to:
+Users should are able to:

 -   View the optimal layout for the app depending on their device's screen size
 -   See hover states for all interactive elements on the page